 - Cleaning, repairs, or refinishing can noticeably improve the appearance.

-- Budget is limited, and flooring is not the main objection buyers raise
+- Budget is limited, and flooring is not the main objection buyers raise.

 In these cases, professional cleaning, minor repairs or refreshing finishes often deliver most of the staging benefit at a fraction of the cost.